Spokane’s Jewish marathoner

 (Photo by Benjamin Boldt)

-In that post, I explained how zombies attempt to convert runners to their team, and how I’m able to avoid it happening to me.
+In that post, I explained how zombies attempt to convert runners to their team, and how you can avoid it happening.
 Unfortunately, Don has become a victim.

 Don is young, healthy, and a pretty fast runner.
 For him to fall prey means it could happen to anyone.